-Page 5 of 5 Even if the employee chooses to discontinue employee benefits during the period of family and medical leave, the school district should exercise great care before discontinuing employee benefits.
+The school district will deduct unpaid employee portion of benefits from monies due to the employee upon return to work, and the employee has signed a written statement authorizing the deduction.
+The school district will seek recovery of unpaid employee portion of benefits through small claims court or other appropriate recovery process.
+Even if the employee chooses to discontinue employee benefits during the period of family and medical leave, the school district should exercise great care before discontinuing employee benefits.
 The school district is required to restore the employee to full benefits when the employee returns to work, including group health insurance, without any qualifying period, physical examination, exclusion of pre-existing conditions and other similar requirements.
 The school district may discontinue the employee's benefits upon receipt of written notice of the employee's intent not to return to work.
-Section XI: Key Employees.
+Section IX: Key Employees.
 Salaried employees among the highest paid ten percent of a school district's employees are considered key employees of the school district.
-Year-to-date earnings for employee Total weeks of work and paid leave Highest pay for employee ---------------------------------- Provide notice to key employees stating they are a key employee and they may not be reinstated at end of the family and medical leave period if substantial and grievous economic injury exists.
+Year-to-date earnings for employee Total weeks of work and paid leave Highest pay for employee Provide notice to key employees stating they are a key employee and they may not be reinstated at end of the family and medical leave period if substantial and grievous economic injury exists.
 Compile data to justify substantial and grievous economic injury.
 Substantial and grievous economic injury does not include minor inconvenience and costs typical to the normal operation of the school district.
 The key employee is entitled to benefits during the family and medical leave in the same manner as other employees.
-Section XII: Employee's Return to Work.
+Section X: Employee's Return to Work.
 Employee is fully restored the same or an equivalent position with: Pay and benefits Health insurance Life insurance Other benefits or requirements in a policy/collective bargaining agreement